Introduction to Mortice locks

 Lever Mortice Locks

-Many domestic properties in the United Kingdom make use of the lever mortice locks as these locks are extremely similar in their operations.
-When a key is inserted into the lock and turned, the levers will be moved to the right height, which will enable the bolt to lock and be unlocked.
-The diagram below provides additional information.
+Many domestic properties in the United Kingdom make use of the lever mortice locks as they are extremely similar in the way they operate.
+When a key is inserted into the lock and turned, the levers move to the correct height, enabling the bolt to be both locked and be unlocked.

-- 2/3 lever mortice locks: This lock has 2/3 levers and a thin lock case, which makes it appropriate for installation in interior doors that are less than 45mm thick, in which a low security is required.
-The 2 lever mortice locks are not suitable for external doors’ security.
-From a locksmith perspective upon an emergency to open a 2/3 lever lock is a lot quicker and maybe cheaper to open.
+2-3 Lever Mortice Locks: This lock has between 2-3 levers and a thin lock case, which makes it appropriate for installation in interior doors that are less than 45mm thick and in which a high degree of security isn’t required.
+In fact, the lack of security offered by 2 lever mortice locks means that they are not suitable for use in external doors.
+From a locksmith’s perspective, in an emergency situation, a 2-3 lever lock is a lot quicker and often cheaper to open.